CylonicRaider/Instant/docs/running.md

   like that?).
 To be interpreted as a path, an entry must contain a slash (`/`) character (regardless of platform).

+- `--http-log` *str* — *HTTP log location*: Either a file name where to append the HTTP log to, or the `-` character to write to standard error.
+  Output is entry-buffered (i.e. flushed after every entry).
+Defaults to `-`.

+- `--debug-log` *str* — *Debugging log location*: Similarly to `--http-log`, this is either a file name or a `-`.
+This is used for logging anything that does not belong into the HTTP log.
+The default is, again, `-`.

 - `--host` *host* — *Hostname to bind to*: Can be used on machines with multiple network interfaces; `localhost` can be used to accept local connections only.
 Defaults to `*` (the asterisk), which is translated